 This annual report consists of a series of financial statements.
-The Comparative Statements of Plan Net Position and Comparative Statements of Changes in Plan Net Position (on page 28 and 29) provide information about the activities of the Retirement System and the net position held in trust for pension and health benefits.
-The financial statements also contain actuarial information on the value of Retirement System assets, accrued liability and the significant actuarial assumptions used in the actuarial valuations.
+The Comparative Statements of Fiduciary Net Position and Comparative Statements of Changes in Fiduciary Net Position (on page 28 and 29) provide information about the activities of the Retirement System and the fiduciary net position for pension and health benefits.
+The financial statements also contain actuarial information on the value of Retirement System assets, the net pension liability, actuarial accrued liability and the significant actuarial assumptions used in the actuarial valuations.